Alto Ingredients Inc. (ALTO) vs. Its Peers: A Comparison

 ALTO) stock’s latest price update

-Alto Ingredients Inc. (NASDAQ: ALTO)’s stock price has dropped by -7.93 in relation to previous closing price of 2.08.
-Nevertheless, the company has seen a gain of 21.97% in its stock price over the last five trading days.
+The stock price of Alto Ingredients Inc. (NASDAQ: ALTO) has jumped by 7.06 compared to previous close of 2.06.
+Despite this, the company has seen a gain of 1.85% in its stock price over the last five trading days.

 ALTO’s Market Performance

-Alto Ingredients Inc. (ALTO) has experienced a 21.97% rise in stock performance for the past week, with a 42.91% rise in the past month, and a -41.26% drop in the past quarter.
-The volatility ratio for the week is 11.81%, and the volatility levels for the past 30 days are at 7.69% for ALTO.
-The simple moving average for the past 20 days is 29.65% for ALTO’s stock, with a -39.43% simple moving average for the past 200 days.
+ALTO’s stock has risen by 1.85% in the past week, with a monthly rise of 60.58% and a quarterly drop of -25.93%.
+The volatility ratio for the week is 9.74% while the volatility levels for the last 30 days are 8.05% for Alto Ingredients Inc. The simple moving average for the past 20 days is 43.25% for ALTO’s stock, with a -29.91% simple moving average for the past 200 days.

 Insider Trading